 Please note that in some circumstances we may be required for legal or regulatory reasons to retain your information for longer periods, for example whilst supporting an investigation by a law enforcement agency or where litigation is in progress.

 - Other privacy notices

-Ensure you read the Privacy Notices issued by Credit Reference Agencies and Fraud Prevention Agencies which are available from their websites (see Table 2 on page 6 and Table 3 on page 8 of this notice for the website addresses).
+Ensure you read the Privacy Notices issued by Credit Reference Agencies and Fraud Prevention Agencies which are available from their websites (see Table 2 and Table 3 of the ‘How we use your information and the legal basis for doing so’ section above for the website addresses).